jhpyle/docassemble/_docs/functions.md

 * `noun_plural('moose')` returns `mooses`

 You can also pass a number as a second argument to the function.
-If the number is 1, the first argument will be returned, untouched;
+If the number is 1, the first argument will be returned as a singular noun;
 otherwise, the pluralized version of the first argument will be returned.

 * `noun_plural('friend', number_friends)` returns `friend` if